Home

 Mix the artichoke hearts and sauteed garlic (less the excess oil) with the rest of the ingredients in a bowl.
 Stir well.

 Pour into a baking dish.
-Bake at 375 degrees for 20 minutes or until bubbly.
+Bake at 375 degrees F for 20 minutes or until bubbly.
 Serve with crackers.

-This recipe makes a wonderful appetizer your guests can't resist..
+This recipe makes a wonderful appetizer your guests can’t resist.

-Want To Add A Little Heat To
+Want To Add A Little Heat To Your Artichoke Dip?

 Some people like a little more spice to their recipes and you can do this to this recipe easily.

-Just take the artichoke dip recipe above and add 1 or 2 tsp of roasted diced jalapenos.
+Just take the artichoke dip recipe above and add 1 or 2 tsp. of roasted diced jalapeños.

-Here's how you roast the jalapeno pepper:
+Here’s how you roast the jalapeño pepper:

-Just a little reminder: Jalapenos are pretty strong so you might want to wear gloves while handling them.
-And don't touch your face until you have washed your hands thoroughly.
+Just a little reminder: Jalapeños are pretty strong so you might want to wear gloves while handling them.
+And don’t touch your face until you have washed your hands thoroughly.

-Add the jalapenos to the dip, stir in well and cook as above.
+Add the jalapeños to the dip, stir in well and cook as above.

-Now you have a delicious jalapeno artichoke dip with a little zip!
+Now you have a delicious jalapeño artichoke dip with a little zip!

 Other Appetizers